liciascl/liciascl/README.md

 I'm a PhD student at UFABC, focusing on optimizing wireless energy harvesting (RFEH) circuits using reinforcement learning techniques.
 My research also involves High-Performance Computing (HPC) to improve the efficiency of these systems.

-I work as a Professor Assistant at Insper, providing support for courses in HPC and Programming.
+I work as a Professor at Insper in HPC and Programming.
 I have over 7 years of experience as a technician in Insper's laboratories, specializing in Robotics, Artificial Intelligence, Computer Vision, Parallel Programming, Distributed Programming, HPC, Robot Operating System (ROS), Python (Programming Language), Raspberry Pi, Shell Scripting, and GNU/Linux.

 ## Skills and Experience